CleanCommit

 Privacy

-- Your API key is stored locally in your editor's secure storage
+- Your API keys are stored locally in your editor's secure storage

-- Only your staged diff content is sent to Google Gemini for analysis
+- Only your staged diff content is sent to the selected AI provider for analysis

 - No telemetry or usage data is collected